 Modularity at the semantic as well as the syntactic level is a key enabler for the expression of high quality software systems.
 One of the most important techniques for complexity management during the creation of software is abstraction.
 Novel concepts and abstraction mechanisms are a focus point for improvements in the support for modularity.

-The scope of this conference covers all perspectives on software systems in all their life-cycle phases.
+The scope of this event covers all perspectives on software systems in all their life-cycle phases.